Skip to content

 2. Driver completes the race — system receives FinalClassificationData packet

-3. UI displays RACE COMPLETE status
+3. Rig card displays RACE COMPLETE status pill

-4. Player name field becomes editable
+4. Driver name becomes editable

 Best Practice for Multi-Driver Events: